Naturhistoriska/birdscanner/README.md

 and then continue with any data filtering steps, and finally proceed with the first SLURM script (`refdata_and_init_and_plast.slurm.sh`).

-If you wish to save some computaitonal time, and use the "length-filtered" data subsets, we also provide the necessary hmm's and reference fasta file.
+If you wish to save some computational time, and use the "length-filtered" data subsets, we also provide the necessary HMM's and reference fasta file.
 It is then recommended to download and uncompress the data (`selected.tgz`) directly inside the `birdscanner/data/reference/` folder and proceed with the SLURM script `init_and_plast.slurm.sh`.